gogeekness/Terraform_Lustre/README.md

 ### Bash adn command line
 The scrip will create the container with Tofu, AWS CLI, and Ansible.
 Run Tofo on AWS then pass the public IP to Ansible to configure.
-Then the script will run the contrainer creating the Lustre cluster by Tofu
+Then the script will run the contrainer creating the Lustre cluster by Tofu.
+* The `deploy_lustre.sh` is more of a pseudo-code, in I have not tested it.
+** However, the commands as a sequence works.
+This is who I solved the installation of ZFS on Alma 8 (manualy).

 ### Cluster layout
 There are 3 servers